micjamking/mustached-batman/README.md

 - Learn how to build a "to-do" app
  - Learn how to persist data in the cloud
 - Learn new development tools
+ - Chrome Dev Editor
+ - NPM (as build tool)
-- Write a client-side MVC framework
+ - Write custom client-side MVC framework
 - Deploy to an app store

 ### Secondary